SwordElucidator/nanoBackpackLM/README.md

 The model is implemented very easy and simple, so feel free to hack to your needs.
 You can train new models from scratch, or finetune pretrained checkpoints.

 I would like to appreciate the author of Backpack LM and the head TA of CS224N 2023, [John Hewitt](https://nlp.stanford.edu/~johnhew/), for his great help and support on this project.
-I would also like to appreciate the author of nanoGPT, [Andrej Karpathy](https://karpathy.ai/) for the great codebase of nanoGPT.
+I would also like to appreciate the author of nanoGPT, [Andrej Karpathy](https://karpathy.ai/), for his great codebase of nanoGPT.

 ## install